 Today for many young people, it’s easier to access credit, not only through old-fashioned credit card suppliers, but also point-of-sale lenders that allow you to buy now and pay later.

-The heightened use of digital payment possibilities, such as Venmo and Apple Pay, can make passing money faster because transactions happen in a split second with the tap of a button.
+The heightened use of digital payment possibilities are endless.
+This includes apps like Venmo and Apple Pay.
+It can make passing money faster because transactions happen in a split second with the tap of a button.

 Establishing excellent financial practices from the start is key, and it starts with maintaining how much you’re making and spending.
-To avoid credit debt and the endless customer service calls to correct your credit, instead of having five credit cards, have a minimum of two.
+To avoid credit debt and the endless customer service calls to correct your credit, have a minimum of two.

 4) Financial Conversations With Your Parents

 For many young people, discussions regarding financial literacy are not brought up in conversations.
-A good start to healthy financial habits would be joining your parents next time they work with their financial planner or accountant.
+A good start to healthy financial habits would be joining your parents when they work with their financial planner.
 Observing how money is balanced, saved and allocated in these sessions is vital to beneficial spending and investment.

-The more you can pick up early, the fewer errors you’re likely to make, and the more you can boost your money.
+The more you can pick up early, the fewer errors you’re likely to make.
+Then, the more you can boost your money.